wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 run various database commands.
 We will be using the script a lot.

-I> ###For Further Information on Django Admin Script I>
+I> ### The Django Admin Script
-I> See the Django documentation for more details about the I> [Admin and Manage scripts](https://docs.djangoproject.com/en/1.9/ref/django-admin/#django-admin-py-and-manage-py).
 I>
+I> For Further Information on Django admin script, see the Django documentation for more details about the I> [Admin and Manage scripts](https://docs.djangoproject.com/en/1.9/ref/django-admin/#django-admin-py-and-manage-py).
+I>
-I> If you run `python manage.py help` you can see the list of commands available.
+I> If you run `python manage.py help` you can see the list of commands available for you to run.
 I>

 You can try using the `manage.py` script now, by issuing the following command.

 `$ python manage.py runserver`